On this page

 See below for FAQs on composites.

 If your consignment is detained by Port Health you will need to submit further information (usually by email).
+Basic information needed for all detained consignments:

-The above information should come from the exporter clearly identifying the consignment concerned, or from the manufacturer clearly identifying the product concerned and dated less than 6 months from the date of dispatch.
+The above information should come from the exporter clearly identifying the consignment concerned, or be from the manufacturer clearly identifying the product concerned and dated less than 6 months from the date of dispatch.

 We are happy to provide advice in cases where you are not sure whether a product is a composite product or not, if you can send us the relevant information: